Dewb/monome-rack/README.md

 ### How do I use this?

+The master branch is now on Rack 1.0.
+Currently you must set Rack to *single-threaded mode* to use the virtual grid modules.

 For now, this is a *source-only plugin*, no official binary package is provided.
 You must either build VCVRack from source or download the Rack SDK.

 If you're adventurous we now have experimental CI builds on the [Releases page](../../releases).